aridjayarecipes/cutesrecipes.web.app/content/post/1731-simple-way-to-prepare-favorite-not-jjampong-korean-inspired-no-noodles-mussel-soup.md

 - "2 tbsp sugarhoney Korean recipes usually call for corn syrup"
 - "900 ml water"
 recipeinstructions:
 - "Quite easy actually, start by boiling water.
 Add the kelp or the stock cube.
-If you have dried anchovies, it's much better for the broth."
+If you have dried anchovies, it&#39;s much better for the broth."
 - "Add the minced onions, Korean recipes usually call for spring onions alongside onions."
 - "Add the gochujang and doenjang."
 - "Add the mussels (or mixed seafood, usually octopus, cockles, prawns, squid), sliced carrots, and greens (I use snap peas) here."